Check out my updated Tips For Mixing Music

 This helps fatten up your overall sound by adding tolerable distortion that results in a nice warm/fat sound.

 Experiment!
-Once you have the basic understanding of EQ, Compression, Reverb etc begin experimenting with them as much as you can.
-I love eqing and gating my reverb units or as I mentioned early over compressing certain elements of my track for a certain feel.
+Once you have the basic understanding of EQ, Compression, Reverb, etc begin experimenting with them as much as you can.
+I love EQ-ing and gating my reverb FX or as I mentioned early over compressing certain elements of my track for a certain feel.

 Lastly… I like to live by one rule and that rule is – If it sounds good it is good.